trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     - Description
   * - ``committed_at``
     - ``timestamp(3) with time zone``
-    - The time when the snapshot became active
+    - The time when the snapshot became active.
   * - ``snapshot_id``
     - ``bigint``
-    - The identifier for the snapshot
+    - The identifier for the snapshot.
   * - ``parent_id``
     - ``bigint``
-    - The identifier for the parent snapshot
+    - The identifier for the parent snapshot.
   * - ``operation``
     - ``varchar``
     - The type of operation performed on the Iceberg table.
 The supported operation types in Iceberg are:

-      * ``append`` when new data is appended
+      * ``append`` when new data is appended.
-      * ``replace`` when files are removed and replaced without changing the data in the table
+      * ``replace`` when files are removed and replaced without changing the data in the table.
-      * ``overwrite`` when new data is added to overwrite existing data
+      * ``overwrite`` when new data is added to overwrite existing data.
-      * ``delete`` when data is deleted from the table  and no new data is added
+      * ``delete`` when data is deleted from the table and no new data is added.
   * - ``manifest_list``
     - ``varchar``
-    - The list of avro manifest files containing the detailed information about the snapshot changes.
+    - The list of Avro manifest files containing the detailed information about the snapshot changes.
   * - ``summary``
     - ``map(varchar, varchar)``
-    - A summary of the changes made from the previous snapshot to the current snapshot
+    - A summary of the changes made from the previous snapshot to the current snapshot.

 ``$manifests`` table
 ~~~~~~~~~~~~~~~~~~~~